Husband of American woman reported missing in Spain pleads not guilty to kidnapping charge - KESQ

 Henao had moved to Spain in December and had been living in an apartment in an apartment in Madrid’s upscale Salamanca neighborhood, court documents said.

-When Henao disappeared from her apartment in February, Knezevich’s attorney said his client had been far away in his native Serbia.
+When Henao disappeared from her apartment in February, Knezevich was far away in his native Serbia, Knezevich’s former attorney Padowitz has said.
 But federal officials said records show Knezevich flew from Miami to Turkey in January and then went to Belgrade, Serbia, where he rented a small car on January 29.

 The owner of the rental car agency told investigators that when the car was returned in mid-March, someone had tinted its windows and added a new license plate frame, and it had traveled nearly 4,800 miles, the criminal complaint said.